swcarpentry/board/membership.md

-2. An *Affiliate* is a university, research lab, corporation, non-profit, or other organization that is building a longer-term relationship with SCF.
+2. An *Affiliate* is a university, research lab, corporation, non-profit, or other organization that is building a longer-term relationship with the SCF.
 An Affiliate:

     a.
 Has at least 2 qualified instructors associated with it.